J&J Medical Connect

 • Maintenance (28-day cycles) with DARZALEX 16 mg/kg on day 1; lenalidomide 10 mg on days 1-21.

-• Key exclusion criteria: confirmed solitary bone/solitary extramedullary plasmacytoma; primary diagnosis of amyloidosis; monoclonal gammopathy of undetermined significance; smoldering MM or Waldenstrom’s disease; prior or concurrent invasive malignancies; any clinically significant cardiac disease; known chronic obstructive pulmonary disease (COPD); polyneuropathy, organomegaly, endocrinopathy, monoclonal protein, and skin changes (POEMS) syndrome; seropositive for human immunodeficiency virus (HIV), or known active hepatitis B, or hepatitis C; and major surgery within 2 weeks before registration; has not fully recovered from surgery; or planned surgery during planned study participation period.
+• Key exclusion criteria: confirmed solitary bone/solitary extramedullary plasmacytoma; primary diagnosis of amyloidosis; monoclonal gammopathy of undetermined significance; smoldering MM or Waldenstrom’s disease; prior or concurrent invasive malignancies; any clinically significant cardiac disease; known chronic obstructive pulmonary disease (COPD); polyneuropathy, organomegaly, endocrinopathy, monoclonal protein, and skin changes (POEMS) syndrome; seropositive for human immunodeficiency virus (HIV), or known active hepatitis B, or hepatitis C.1

-• Primary objective: MUK9A, risk status turnaround time within 8 weeks; MUK9B, PFS.
+• Primary objective: MUK9A, risk status turnaround time within 8 weeks; MUK9B, PFS.1

-• Key secondary objectives: safety, minimal residual disease (MRD)-negativity at 10-5 sensitivity, OS, ORR, quality of life.
+• Key secondary objectives: safety, minimal residual disease (MRD)-negativity at 10-5 sensitivity, OS.1

 Results

-• Between September 2017 and July 2019, 472 patients with suspected MM or PCL were recruited across 39 UK hospitals.3
+• Between September 2017 and July 2019, 412 patients with confirmed symptomatic MM or PCL were recruited across 39 UK hospitals.3

-• Ultra high-risk features were detected in 128 patients, and 107 of these patients (PCL, n=10) consented and were eligible for MUK9B OPTIMUM(treat).3
+• Ultra high-risk features were detected in 138 patients, and 107 of these patients (PCL, n=9) consented and were eligible for MUK9B OPTIMUM(treat).3

-• Baseline characteristics of patients are presented in Table: Baseline Characteristics.
+• Baseline characteristics are presented in Table: Select Baseline Characteristics.2

 Patient Characteristic